Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Analysis Surveys

 \section{Analysis Surveys}

-In this section, we provide the survey used in the manual analysis\footnote{The survey used in the study contained three additional sections: \begin{enumerate*} \item Halting the Reception of Advertising or Awareness Materials, \item Halting the Reception of Direct Marketing, and \item Communication Channels to Respond to Data Subjects’ Requests Related to their Rights.\end{enumerate*} We omitted them here as we did not pursue analyzing or reporting them due to project scope adjustment.}. \textbf{Title: Compliance Survey} \textbf{1)} Email: [requires sing in to Google account]
+In this section, we provide the survey used in the manual analysis\footnote{The survey used in the study contained three additional sections: \begin{inparaenum}[1)]\item Halting the Reception of Advertising or Awareness Materials, \item Halting the Reception of Direct Marketing, and \item Communication Channels to Respond to Data Subjects’ Requests Related to their Rights.\end{inparaenum} We omitted them here as we did not pursue analyzing or reporting them due to project scope adjustment.}.